The Nest

 The new laws can significantly impact your ability to find affordable housing.
 The regulations may limit the available housing types or make it more difficult for landlords to rent properties at reasonable prices.

-This could cause an increase in rental rates or even lead to less availability of economical dwellings.
-Suppose you’re already struggling with finding an affordable place to live.
+This could increase rental rates or even reduce the availability of economical dwellings.
+Suppose you’re already struggling to find an affordable place to live.

 In that case, these changes will likely cause even more significant issues, so knowing how new rent laws in NYC may affect your search for adequate and relatively cheap accommodation is essential.
 Additionally, researching reliable resources related to housing laws can help you stay informed and navigate the market better.